intersystems-community/vscode-objectscript/docs/RunDebug.md

 When starting **objectscript launch** debug session, make sure that the file containing the **program** that you are debugging is open in your editor and is the active tab.
 VS Code will start a debug session with the server of the file in the active editor (the tab that the user is focused on).

+This extension uses WebSockets to communicate with the InterSystems server during debugging.
+If you are experiencing issues when trying to start a debugging session, check that the InterSystems server's web server allows WebSocket connections.

 Debugging commands and items on the **Run** menu function much as they do for other languages supported by VS Code.
 For information on VS Code debugging, see the documentation resources listed at the start of this section.